Nigeria crash toll likely to be 159 - state government

-LAGOS A plane crash in Nigeria's commercial capital of Lagos is likely to have killed six people in the building hit by the airliner, raising the toll from Nigeria's worst aviation disaster for two decades to 159, the Lagos state government said on Wednesday.
+LAGOS A plane crash in Nigeria's commercial capital of Lagos is likely to have killed six people in the building that the airliner struck, bringing the toll from Nigeria's worst airline disaster for two decades to 159, the Lagos state government said on Wednesday.

 The privately owned Dana Air flight, a McDonnell Douglas MD-83, smashed into an apartment block in a densely populated Lagos suburb on Sunday afternoon, killing all 153 people onboard and an unknown number of people on the ground.